 You can make the dressing by hand, but it’s best if you have a food processor or blender.
-Doing this by hand is a tedious and the dressing doesn’t get nearly as creamy or thick.
+Making this by hand is tedious and the dressing doesn’t get nearly as creamy or thick.
 Plus, the processor or blender really speeds things up.

 An Egg-Free Dressing with Classic Ingredients

 We’re cool with raw eggs, especially when we buy organic and local, but in this case, we decided to make an egg-free Caesar dressing.
 The rest of the ingredients are pretty classic – garlic, lemon, anchovy, parmesan, and olive oil.
 We know some have an aversion to anchovies, but in this case, you don’t taste fishiness of any sort, instead it adds a savory flavor that we’re all used to when taking a bite of most Steakhouse Caesar salads.
 You can use whole anchovies or do what we did and use anchovy paste.
 We like to use the paste because we can easily place the top back on the tube and refrigerate for use another day.
 With whole anchovies, you’ll only require one or two from the package, so you’ll need to make a double batch of the dressing or find another use for them.

 Once you’ve made the dressing, you can make our butter croutons.
 You’ll need day-old bread – that makes sure they are chewy and become crisp.
 It’s so easy.
 Just throw cubes of the bread into some hot butter and cook until golden brown.